strimzi/proposals/039-auto-rebalance-cluster-scaling.md

 * `spec.mode` : should be `add-brokers` or `remove-brokers` if scaling up or down.
 * `spec.brokers` : with the list of brokers to add/remove.

+The cluster operator has also to add the following annotation on the `KafkaRebalance` custom resource:

-* `spec.autoApproval` : for allowing the auto-approval as defined by this [proposal](https://github.com/strimzi/proposals/pull/56).
+* `strimzi.io/rebalance-auto-approval` : set to `true`, for allowing the auto-approval as defined by proposal [038](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md).

 The drawback of this solution is that if the user wants to customize the rebalancing, he has to use the `spec.cruiseControl.config` field in the Kafka custom resource.
 It’s important to mention that it affects the overall Cruise Control configuration so that any other “empty” rebalancing request, not related to scaling, will use the same options.
 Users won't also be able to skip hard goals to move forward with a rebalancing if they are not met anyway.